Smoke, CO & Fire Extinguisher Regulation

 Must be permanently mounted in the same fashion as the aforementioned smoke detector.

 Install and locate in every kitchen within the dwelling.
-Extinguishers must be permanently mounted and visible within ten feet of the stove.
-Extinguishers must be 2.5 to 10 pounds, type ABC and fully charged.
+Fire Extinguishers must be permanently mounted and visible within ten feet of the stove.
+Fire Extinguishers must be UL Listed 2-A:10-B:C and fully charged.